Competition Categories and Definitions

-Image editing and enhancements are permitted in all five domains, but each domain is subject to it's own editing rules.
+Image editing and enhancements are permitted in the categories of all five groups, but each group is subject to it's own editing rules.

 Nature (NA):